reptar/reptar.github.io/docs/overview.md

 ### Done

 At this point Reptar has created your site!
-You're ready to preview it locally via `yarn serve` or to push it up to your webhost!
+You're ready to preview it locally via `reptar serve` or to push it up to your webhost!